-Prospective caregiver is undergoing a homestudy assessment to establish suitability to care for the child.
+Prospective caregiver is undergoing a home study assessment to establish suitability to care for the child.

-F Customary Care SAFE Homestudy Assessment and PRIDE Education Program - No ChildPlaced
+F Customary Care SAFE Home Study Assessment and PRIDE Education Program - No Child Placed

-Prospective caregiver is undergoing a homestudy assessment to establish suitability to care for the child.
+Prospective caregiver is undergoing a home study assessment to establish suitability to care for the child.

-G Approved Customary Care Home - Awaiting Child Placement

-Customary care home has been assessed and approved and is awaiting the placement of the child.

-Approved Customary Care Home - With Placement Customary care home has been assessed and approved and the child is in the home.
+- G Approved Customary Care Home Awaiting Child Placement Customary care home has been assessed and approved and is awaiting the placement of the child. - Approved Customary Care Home With Placement Customary care home has been assessed and approved and the child is in the home.

-I Customary Care Indigenous Family Development Assessment - Out of Jurisdiction Request Request from another agency to assess and approve a sustemary care bon particular child.
+I Customary Care Indigenous Family Development Assessment - Out of Jurisdiction Request Request from another agency to assess and approve a customary care home for a

-Request from another agency to assess and approve a customary care home for a
+Request from another agency to assess and approve a customary care home for a particular child.

-J Customary Care SAFE Homestudy Assessment - Out of Jurisdiction Request Request from another agency to assess and approve a customary care home for a particular child.

-K Support to Customary Care Parent - Out of Jurisdiction Request

-Request from another agency to provide support services for one of its approved customary care homes.
+- J Customary Care SAFE Home Study Assessment Out of Jurisdiction Request Request from another agency to assess and approve a customary care home for a particular child. - K Support to Customary Care Parent Out of Jurisdiction Request Request from another agency to provide support services for one of its approved customary care homes.

-CUSTODIAL PARENTS - APPLICATION/ APPROVAL/PLACEMENT
+SCALE 5 CUSTODIAL PARENTS - APPLICATION/ APPROVAL/PLACEMENT